A New Trump Rule Could Weaken A Civil Rights Era Housing Discrimination Law

 "It's important because it allows us to really get at discrimination that's not intentional," says Nikitra Bailey, a lawyer with the nonprofit Center for Responsible Lending.
 She says the Trump administration's new rule would severely restrict this very important tool for fighting discrimination in housing.

-"It's huge," Bailey says, because it allows fair housing lawsuits to obtain remedies for large numbers of people, "without having to demonstrate each individual action of discrimination."
+"It's huge," Bailey says, because it allows fair housing lawsuits to obtain remedies for large numbers of people "without having to demonstrate each individual action of discrimination."

 The proposal, which is not yet public, is expected to be released in August.

-In one current case, a fair housing group is suing Bank of America, alleging that when the bank foreclosed on homes in recent years, it treated the vacant houses very differently in white versus minority neighborhoods.
+In one current case, a fair housing group is suing Bank of America, alleging that when the bank foreclosed on homes in recent years, it treated the vacant houses very differently in white neighborhoods than it did minority neighborhoods.

 Wanda Onafuwa lives next to one of these houses in Baltimore's Tremont neighborhood.
-She works in accounting, owns her house, and raised her kids there.
+She works in accounting, owns her house and raised her kids there.
 She says it's a nice, quiet street.
-But then Bank of America foreclosed on the house next door and it fell into worse and worse disrepair.
+But then Bank of America foreclosed on the house next door, and it fell into worse and worse disrepair.

 "The grass wasn't being mowed, there were no windows upstairs," Onafuwa says.
-"So you have a bad rainstorm, and I don't know what was going on with the roof.
-Water would get in."
+"So you have a bad rainstorm, and I don't know what was going on with the roof, water would get in."

 She says water would fill the basement and then spill over into her basement.
 "There were rats running around."

 Onafuwa says she called the city and the bank repeatedly, but not much changed.
 Then, she says, a squatter started living in the vacant house — "a guy going in and out."
-That's even though she says there was no electricity hooked up.
+That's even though, she says, there was no electricity hooked up.
 "It just looked pitch-black," she says.

 Lisa Rice, president of the National Fair Housing Alliance, which is bringing the lawsuit, says her group looked at foreclosed properties in more than 70 communities across the country with comparable levels of owner-occupied homes and other similarities.